Fleet Manager Manual — OneRoad

 Open the OneRoad app → Profile → Options → Devices → Add new device.
 The app will detect the powered OBx and guide you through pairing it to the registered vehicle.

-Once paired, the vehicle appears live in your fleet dashboard under Assets.
-All telematics data begins transmitting immediately.
+Once paired, the vehicle appears live in your fleet dashboard under Assets and telematics data begins transmitting immediately.

 Section 10